Counseling Services

 Counseling Services at Mount Saint Mary College seeks to promote the mental health and wellbeing of Mount Saint Mary College students by providing a welcoming, nonjudgmental, and safe environment that values and respects diversity and inclusivity.
 We provide free, confidential, short-term counseling for students seeking mental health treatment and resources; there’s no shame in asking for help, and no reason is too big or too small to come speak with us!

-Students can meet with a counselor for ongoing appointments throughout the semester or as-needed, in the office located in Aquinas 6 or virtually on Zoom.
-Counseling Services staff are available Mondays through Thursdays 9am – 5pm and Fridays from 9am – 4:30pm.
+Students can meet with a counselor for ongoing appointments throughout the semester or as-needed, in the office located in Guzman Hall on the Lower Level or virtually on Zoom.
+Counseling Services staff are available Mondays through Thursdays 8am – 5pm and Fridays from 9am – 4:30pm.
 In addition to individual counseling, we also offer consultations, group therapy, resource sessions, trainings, crisis response, and wellness programming throughout the academic year to promote good emotional and mental health.
 Students can call, email, or stop by the office to make an appointment.

 Frequently Asked Questions